Online Open Day

-Students with a Bachelor of Laws degree or a related degree with a strong legal component are eligible for admission.
-Students with a Dutch PPLE degree with a major in Law or a Dutch University College degree are eligible for admission.
+- Students with a Dutch PPLE degree with a major in Law or a Dutch University College degree are eligible for admission.

-Both Dutch and international students must provide proof of English proficiency (TOEFL, IELTS or Cambridge certificate).
+- Both Dutch and international students must provide proof of English proficiency (TOEFL, IELTS or Cambridge certificate).
 Dutch students are exempted if they passed English for their VWO diploma (sufficient mark, 6 or higher) or possess a VWO certificate in English.

-Graduates of the track in International Trade and Investment Law pursue careers in international law firms, governments and international organisations, or as legal advisers to companies or NGOs with an international focus.
-International Trade and Investment Law students who have a qualifying bachelor’s degree and want to obtain a ‘civiel effect’ certificate, which allows them to qualify as lawyers following this degree, must complete 10 EC in selected EU Law courses and papers.
-Go to the Study programme to read more about the conditions.
+Graduates pursue careers in international law firms, governments and international organisations, or as legal advisers to companies or NGOs with an international focus.
+Students who have a qualifying Bachelor’s degree and want to obtain a ‘civiel effect’ certificate must complete 10 EC in selected EU Law courses and papers.
+This will allow you to qualify as a lawyer following this degree.